Petchtanong Petchfergus: ONE Championship

 On August 18, 2020, Petchtanong signed with ONE Championship.
 In his debut at ONE Championship: A New Breed 3 on September 18, 2020, Petchtanong lost by knockout to Capitan Petchyindee Academy just 6 seconds into the first round, setting a new record for fastest knockout in ONE Super Series history.

 Petchtanong made his sophomore appearance in the promotion against Zhang Chenglong at ONE Championship: Revolution on September 24, 2021.
 He won the bout via unanimous decision.

 Petchtanong faced Hiroki Akimoto for the ONE Bantamweight Kickboxing World Championship at ONE 163 on November 19, 2022.
 He won the fight by split decision.

 Doping suspension

 On July 26, 2023, it was announced that Petchtanong was stripped of the title and suspended from ONE Championship for a year due to testing positive for both metenolone and boldenone, banned substance according to the World Anti-Doping Agency (WADA).
 The positive result came from an out of competition test performed on June 10, 2023.

-After a 1-year hiatus from suspended, Petchtanong faced Alaverdi Ramazanov on June 28, 2024, at ONE Friday Fights 68.
+After a one-year hiatus from being suspended, Petchtanong faced Alaverdi Ramazanov on June 28, 2024, at ONE Friday Fights 68.
 He won the fight via technical knockout in round two.

 Petchtanong was scheduled to face Nabil Anane on December 7, 2024, at ONE Fight Night 26.
 However, the bout was cancelled when Petchtanong failed hydration and missed weight and was hospitalized and required IV drips.

-Petchtanong is scheduled to face Ilias Ennahachi on February 20, 2025, at ONE 171.
+Petchtanong was scheduled to face Ilias Ennahachi on February 20, 2025, at ONE 171.